BelenJM/supeRbaits/README.md

 ### supeRbaits' main concepts for bait design:
-Before starting, we recommend that users read the following manuscript where supeRbaits was originally described, which contains useful information to guide the user through the process of designing baits.
+Before starting, we recommend that users read the following manuscript where supeRbaits was originally described, which contains useful background information behind the process of designing baits.
 The following article should be cited if *supeRbaits* is used - currently a pre-print:

 Jiménez-Mena, B.; Flávio, H.; Henriques, R.; Manuzzi, A.; Ramos, M.; Pálsson , S.; Ólafsdóttir, G.A; Ovenden, J.; Nielsen, E.E Fishing for DNA?
 Designing baits for population genetics in target enrichment experiments: guidelines, considerations and the new tool supeRbaits. _Authorea_.
 July 12, 2021.